Shawn Andrews (American football): New York Giants

 Andrews signed a six-year contract worth up to $32.6 million with the New York Giants on August 20, 2010, though only $1.5 million for the first season.
 He made his first career start at left tackle during the team's November 7 game against the Seahawks at Qwest Field.
 Throughout the year, Andrews struggled with lingering back issues, for which he had to take multiple injections for pain.

 On January 1, 2011, he admitted he was likely going to retire due to the back pain.
 On July 28, 2011, he was released by the Giants.
 Andrews subsequently retired from football, moved back to Arkansas, and has expressed hopes of becoming a stand-up comic.

 Personal

 Andrews is the younger brother of former NFL offensive lineman Stacy Andrews.
+Andrews' son JJ Andrews is a top ranked basketball recruit in the high school class of 2026 who recently committed to play college basketball for head coach John Calipari at Arkansas.